-In recent years, a significant number of Afghan refugees have moved out of the refugee villages to urban areas.
-Today, 67 per cent of the Afghan refugees live in urban or rural areas, while the remaining 33 per cent reside in 76 refugee villages.
-In addition to the registered Afghan refugees, there are approximately one million undocumented Afghans in Pakistan.
+Since the late 1990s a significant number of Afghan refugees have moved out of refugee villages to (semi-)urban areas.
+Today 67 per cent of the Afghan refugees live in urban or rural areas, while the remaining 33 per cent reside in the 54 refugee villages.
+About 50 per cent of Afghan refugees in Khyber Pakhtunkhwa are living in refugee villages, while the remaining 50 per cent reside in urban areas.
+The majority (75 per cent) of refugees in Balochistan are located in urban areas, mostly in Quetta which alone hosts 170,000 Afghan refugees.